haowang-lslab/haowang-lslab.github.io/_pages/about.md

 Novel biological dressing for atopic dermatitis

+- Work done at Quantitative Biology Summer School of Center for Life Sciences, Peking University on 2023.07.
 - Proposed a kind of bio band-aid and used MATLAB to emulate the diffusion process.

 </div>